NEW YORK STATE ASSEMBLY MEMORANDUM IN SUPPORT OF LEGISLATION submitted in accordance with Assembly Rule III, Sec 1(f)

 PURPOSE OR GENERAL IDEA OF BILL:

-options for ailments such as PTSD, depression, alcohol dependency,
+such as PTSD, depression, alcohol dependency, anxiety, among others.

 SUMMARY OF PROVISIONS: